-With regards to the ministers and their different deputy ministers, who work out of different departments were going to be tasked to properly implement the document, as well as to make their foundation based on Inuit beliefs, Inuit knowledge, so let me ask this question.
+The ministers and their different deputy ministers who work out of different departments were going to be tasked to properly implement the document, as well as to make their foundation based on Inuit beliefs and Inuit knowledge, so let me ask this question.
 What will your foundation be for this review?
 What are you going to do?
 Thank you, Mr. Chairman.

-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Chairman.
+(interpretation): Thank you, Mr. Chairman.
 I spoke earlier to that issue when I mentioned the IQ or Inuit Qaujimajatuqangit committee, along with the coordinators who develop these plans.

-They use that as the foundation, and if the person is a public servant, it still requires a 5 year plan to develop their work related to government employees' language, as there are different criteria that is used here.
+They use that as the foundation, and if the person is a public servant, it still requires a five-year plan to develop their work related to government employees' language, as there are different criteria that is used here.
 Thank you, Mr. Chairman.